Can Large Language Models Resolve Semantic Discrepancy in Self-Destructive Subcultures? Evidence from Jirai Kei: Related Work

 \section{Related Work}

-Detecting self-destructive behavior on social media remains a challenge due to the nuanced psychological expressions.
-With the advent of large language models in various domains~\cite{qin2024large,minaee2024large,wang2025large,chen2025towards}, some researchers have begun exploring their potential applications in mental health~\cite{guo2024large,lawrence2024opportunities,malgaroli2025large,song2025typing}. \citet{wiest2024detection} use LLMs to detect suicide risk from medical text in psychiatric care. \citet{stade2024large} examine the use of LLMs in behavioral healthcare, arguing that these models could enhance the field of clinical psychotherapy. \cite{chen2024deep} integrate the LLM into its suicide prediction pipeline for hotlines and achieve positive results. \citet{10.1145/3690642} propose a multi-perspective agent framework designed to improve LLM performance in multimodal sarcasm detection, with sarcasm also considered another form of expressing human distress~\cite{coppersmith-etal-2014-quantifying,mendes-caseli-2024-identifying}. \citet{li2025can} assess the capabilities of LLMs in suicide prevention and discovered that current models often struggle to recognize implicit suicidal ideation. \citet{xiao2025jiraibench} introduce JiraiBench, a benchmark for evaluating LLMs in recognizing self-destructive behavior in the Jirai community. \citet{sathvik-etal-2025-help} propose M-HELP, a benchmark aimed at detecting help-seeking behavior on social media.
+With the advent of LLMs in various domains~\cite{qin2024large,chang2024survey,minaee2024large,wang2025large,chen2025towards}, some researchers have begun exploring their potential applications in mental health~\cite{guo2024large,lawrence2024opportunities,malgaroli2025large,song2025typing,rousmaniere2026large}. \citet{wiest2024detection} use LLMs to detect suicide risk from medical text in psychiatric care. \citet{stade2024large} examine the use of LLMs in behavioral healthcare, arguing that these models could enhance the field of clinical psychotherapy. \citet{chen2024deep} integrate the LLM into its suicide prediction pipeline for hotlines and achieve positive results. \citet{10.1145/3690642} propose a multi-perspective framework designed to detect multimodal sarcasm detection, with sarcasm also considered another form of expressing human distress~\cite{coppersmith-etal-2014-quantifying,mendes-caseli-2024-identifying}. \citet{li2025can} assess the capabilities of LLMs in suicide prevention and discovered that current models often struggle to recognize implicit suicidal ideation. \citet{xiao2025jiraibench} introduce JiraiBench, a benchmark for evaluating LLMs in recognizing self-destructive behavior in the Jirai community. \citet{sathvik-etal-2025-help} propose M-HELP, a benchmark aimed at detecting help-seeking behavior on social media.

 In contrast to prior studies, our work is the first to investigate LLM-based methods for detecting self-destructive behavior within the Jirai community.
-Further, we introduce \modelname{}, which improves performance of LLMs through automatic retrieval and cultural alignment.
+Further, we introduce \modelname{}, which improves performance of LLMs through retrieval and cultural alignment.
 Our experiments show that our framework is effective in subcultures.